cornelGrg/CatDispenser/README.md

 - **YouTube Video**: [Link to your YouTube video]

 ## Conclusion
 This project automates cat food dispensing with remote monitoring and control.
-The web interface, implemented in [webServer.html](webServer.html), allows users to easily configure and monitor the system, making it a practical IoT solution for pet care.
+The web interface allows users to easily configure and monitor the system, making it a practical IoT solution for pet care.